minhanhvu/charging-scheduling-optimization/README.md

 # Charging-Scheduling-Optimization
-The model suggests the optimal starting time for electric vehicles to minimize the user's charging cost
+The model suggests the optimal starting time for electric vehicles to minimize the user's charging cost, considering the Time-of-use tariff scheme